Offline Sync

 // Get document from local store

-let user = sync_manager.get_local("users", "user-456").await?;
+let user = sync_manager.get_document("users", "user-456").await?;

-// Update document (merge mode)
+// Update existing document

 "users",